ANISHG-26/kafka-jupyer-lab-setup/README.md

-# Jupyter Docker Compose For Archiac Kafka Project
+# Jupyter Docker Compose For Archiac Deprecated Kafka Python Library

 Prepared custom ancient Jupyter environment for a Python Kakfa library that is in the grave.

 ## Features

-- Too old
+- Too old.